rguan1/ParlAI_SearchEngine/README.md

 - Uses `html2text` to strip the markup out of the page.
 - Uses `beautifulsoup4` to parse the title.
-- Supports both Google (default) and Bing search, but is coded in a modular / search engine agnostic way to allow very easily add new search engine support.
+- Supports Google (default), Bing and Aquila search, but is coded in a modular / search engine agnostic way to allow very easily add new search engine support.
 Bing search requires a API subscription key, which can be obtained for free at: https://www.microsoft.com/en-us/bing/apis/bing-entity-search-api